Privacy notice

 We’re committed to protecting your privacy by storing your information securely and handling it appropriately.

-This notice is designed to tell you what information we collect, why we collect it, what we use it for and if we share it with anyone else.
+This notice is in accordance with all relevant data protection legislation and is designed to tell you what information we collect, why we collect it, what we use it for and if we share it with anyone else.

 We’ll support these rights unless there’s a good reason for us to keep hold of or continue to use your information.
 And we’ll let you know the reasons why.